-As mentioned before, we’ve visited the Island of Malta in the Mediterranean Sea twice.
+As mentioned before, we visited the Island of Malta in the Mediterranean Sea twice.

-Why would one go back there more than once, if Malta is such a tiny-tiny island?
-To be precise, Malta is 27 kilometers (17 miles) long and 14.5 kilometers (9 miles) wide.
+So you would be forgiven for asking why one would want to go there more than once, when Malta is such a tiny island?
+To be exact, Malta is 27km (17 miles) long and 14.5km (9 miles) wide.

-- The sea – typical Mediterranean waters (another word for warm and clear).
+- The sea – typical Mediterranean water (in other words, warm and clear).

-- Dive sites – plenty of wrecks with unbelievable underwater visibility.
+- Dive sites – many wrecks with unbelievable underwater visibility.

 - Awe-inspiring buildings in ancient narrow streets and medieval temples dating back to 2700 BC.

 - Maltese food and drinks – we fell instantly in love with their Pastizzi (puff pastry cakes filled with ricotta cheese) and oh, their amazing bread!
-Berto enjoyed the local beer, Cisk (lager) and I’ve found their wine really tasty.
+Berto enjoyed the local beer Cisk (lager) and I found their wine really good.

 - The island is a movie set!
-Malta is home to some iconic movie settings, like Popeye (1980), Gladiator (2000), Troy (2004) and Game of Thrones (2011-2019) to just name a few.
-We’ve visited the set of Popeye and will do a separate post about this excursion.
+Malta is home to some of the most iconic movie settings, like Popeye (1980), Gladiator (2000), Troy (2004) and Game of Thrones (2011-2019) to just name a few.
+We visited the set of Popeye and will do a separate post about this excursion.

-There you go … more than enough reasons to visit Malta (again and again 😉).
+There you have it … more than enough reasons to visit Malta (again and again).

-Following, is a list of the cities/villages we’ve visited while in Malta … we will write separate posts about each one in the following weeks to come:
+Following, is a list of the cities/villages we visited while in Malta.
+We will write separate posts about each one in the following weeks to come:

 This is the city that the Knights of St John of Jerusalem built after The Great Siege of 1565 and is the capital of Malta.